You have no items in your cart. Want to get some nice things?Go shopping

-Thinning hair in women is extremely common.
+Female hair loss is extremely common.
 It’s important to know that you’re not alone.
-In fact, half of all women will be affected by some form of hair loss in their lifetime, with female pattern hair loss (Androgenetic Alopecia) the most common cause.
+In fact, half of all women will be affected by some form of hair loss and thinning hair in their lifetime, with female pattern hair loss (Androgenetic Alopecia) the most common cause.

-The causes are plentiful: stress, hormones, pregnancy (during and after), stage of life (puberty or menopause), genetics, diet and some medications can all contribute to a change in hair texture and density.
-One thing is for certain when it comes to hair thinning and that is the longer one waits to address the problem, the harder it is to treat.
+The reasons for thinning hair and hair loss in women are plentiful: stress, hormones, pregnancy (during and after), stage of life (puberty or menopause), genetics, diet and some medications can all contribute to a change in hair texture and density.
+One thing is for certain when it comes to thinning hair id that is the longer one waits to address the problem, the harder it is to treat.

-Despite a new wave of supplements, laser caps and shampoos the truth is, not all hair loss is easily managed and the psychological ramifications of hair thinning can be profound.
+Despite a new wave of supplements, laser caps and shampoos the truth is, not all female hair loss is easily managed and the psychological ramifications of thinning hair can be profound.
 Feeling isolated, exposed and vulnerable is common.
-While not life threatening, hair thinning in women is a serious life-altering condition that shouldn’t be ignored.
+While not life threatening, thinning hair in women is a serious life-altering condition that shouldn’t be ignored.

-If you are looking to future-proof your hair or treat hair thinning, PRP (Platelet Rich Plasma) is the most effective treatment option.
+If you are looking to future-proof your hair or treat thinning hair, PRP (Platelet Rich Plasma) is the most effective treatment option.

 “PRP is an alternative to medication or hair transplantation, unlike these treatments, PRP has fewer side effects.
 The result is that the hair follicle has the necessary nutrients to remain in the growth (anagen phase) of the hair cycle rather than prematurely entering and remaining in a dormant state.
 What separates PRP from alternative treatments is its ability to trigger already dormant hair follicles into an active phase of growth, thereby reversing the condition,” says Dr Isabella Sillar, Chief Technology Officer at Elucell.

-PRP is derived from your own blood and then injected in areas of the scalp where hair growth needs to be stimulated.
-We are essentially targeting the ‘fertiliser’ directly to the areas that need it.
+PRP is derived from your own blood and then injected in areas of the scalp where hair growth needs to be stimulated, thus preventing further hair thinning and reducing the chances of female hair loss. and We are essentially targeting the ‘fertiliser’ directly to the areas that are experiencing hair thinning.